 But in State vs. Smith, the Court held that the statute of limitations does not make timeliness a nonwaivable issue of jurisdiction.
 Id. at ___ (citing § 775.15, Fla.
 Stat.
 (2017); § 775.15, Fla.
 Stat.
 (Supp.
 1990)).

 A similar concept was explained in Musacchio v.
 United States, 136 S. Ct.
-709, 718 (2016), then the United States Supreme Court, when considering the federal statute of limitations explained that:
+709, 718 (2016), then the United States Supreme Court, when considering the federal statute of limitations, explained that:

 When a defendant presses a limitations defense, the Government then bears the burden of establishing compliance with the statute of limitations by presenting evidence that the crime was committed within the limitations period or by establishing an exception to the limitations period.

-When a defendant fails to press a limitations defense, the defense does not become part of the case and the Government does not otherwise have the burden of proving that it filed a timely [charging document].
+When a defendant fails to press a limitations defense, the defense does not become part of the case, and the Government does not otherwise have the burden of proving that it filed a timely [charging document].

-When a defendant does not press the defense, then, there is no error for an appellate court to correct -- and certainly no plain error.
+When a defendant does not press the defense, then, there is no error for an appellate court to correct — and certainly no plain error.

 Read more about the statute of limitations for Florida DUI cases.

 For more information on how the statute of limitations might be applicable in your criminal case, contact an experienced criminal defense lawyer in Tampa, FL, with the Sammis Law Firm.

-We represent individuals charged with misdemeanor and felony offenses throughout the Tampa Bay area including the courthouses in Tampa and Plant City in Hillsborough County, Clearwater in Pinellas County, Lakeland and Bartow in Polk County, New Port Richey and Dade City in Pasco County, and Brooksville in Hernando County, FL.
+We represent individuals charged with misdemeanor and felony offenses throughout the Tampa Bay area, including the courthouses in Tampa and Plant City in Hillsborough County, Clearwater in Pinellas County, Lakeland and Bartow in Polk County, New Port Richey and Dade City in Pasco County, and Brooksville in Hernando County, FL.

-Call 813-250-0500 to discuss your pending charges today.
+Call (813) 250-0500 to discuss your pending charges today.

-This article was last updated on Monday, August 20, 2018.
+This article was last updated on Friday, May 12, 2023.